hapax/hapax.github.io/assets/emcc.md

 [unlike Einstein](https://www.fourmilab.ch/etexts/einstein/E_mc2/e_mc2.pdf),
 I have not made any references to the energy of light.
 This makes the argument less elegant but perhaps a tad more accessible.
-Finally, these notes gave me an opportunity to dust off some old ideas about how to quickly get to the essence of special relativity.
+Finally, these notes gave me the opportunity to dust off some old ideas about how to present the essence of special relativity.
-I hope you enjoy them!
+I hope that essence is not lost in my attempt at brevity.

 <!-- Before we get cracking, I'll give a TLDR version.
 Relativity is basically what you get when you allow space and time to